oektomo/currentMeterSTM32/README.md

-# Current Meter in STM32F103C8T
+# Current Meter in STM32F103C8T in form known as blue pill

 This project are created as a current meter in ZXCT1009
 activate 2 ADC to read current and voltage. then, calculate the discharge or recharge transistor duty cycle.